-The short-term project will produce a series of reports detailing recent and historical criminal and juvenile justice system activity levels across the components of the justice system (i.e., law enforcement, courts, and corrections) for each of Illinois' 102 counties.
+The short-term project resulted in the production of reports detailing recent and historical criminal and juvenile justice system activity levels across the components of the justice system (i.e., law enforcement, courts, and corrections) for each of Illinois' 102 counties.

-B. Balanced and Restorative Justice (BARJ) Implementation Guides
+B. Balanced and Restorative Justice (BARJ) Implementation Guides prosecutors, defense attorneys, judges, and probation officers.
+These five guides will be published by ICJIA in early Spring 2005.

-R&A staff are developing a series of profession-specific BARJ implementation guides.
-Currently being developed are BARJ implementation guides for law enforcement, prosecutors, defense attorneys, judges, probation officers, and secure facilities (e.g., detention centers and Illinois Youth Centers).
 Additional guides for community-based agencies, victim advocates, offender advocates, governmental agencies, youth and schools are planned.